MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 After the circular references and their dependents are identified, each iteration requires Excel to calculate not only all the cells in the circular reference, but also any cells that depend on the cells in the circular reference chain, together with volatile cells and their dependents.
 If you have a complex calculation that depends on cells in the circular reference, it can be faster to isolate this into a separate closed workbook and open it for recalculation after the circular calculation has converged.

-It is important to reduce the number of cells in the circular calculation and the calculation time that is taken by these cells.
+It's important to reduce the number of cells in the circular calculation and the calculation time that is taken by these cells.

 ### Avoid links between workbooks